huming2207/OOSDBoardGame/README.md

         - `GameLogic`
         - `StatusManager`
     - `HomeController`
+    - `SettingController`
 - helpers
     - reactions
         - `CrashReactions`
         - `DebugReactions`
         - `WarningReactions`
+    - `BoardButtonHelper`
 - models
     - board
         - `Board`
     - coordinate
         - `Coordinate`
     - factory
+        - `PieceFactory`
+        - `PlayerFactory`
+        - `CoordinateFactory`
+    - piece
+        - some decorator classes
+        - `PieceGenerator`
+        - `SimplePiece`
+    - player
+        - `CommunismPlayer`
+        - `CapitalismPlayer`

 ## GRASP principles

 ### Low coupling

-- Original Piece class is abstract class with different style/type of pieces extends it.
+- Piece model classes are using Decorator design pattern.
+The properties in a certain piece are decorated by decorator classes.
 - Buttons in the board are automatically generated, not directly written into FXML.
-It also allows
+It also allows users to change the size of board between 6x6 to 18x18 dynamically.
-    - Same as name

 ### High cohesion

 - `GameLogic` class and `HomeController` class
-    - No method with long branch of code
+    - No method with long section of code
     - Well categorised, `GameLogic` in charge of game logic only, while `HomeController` handles UI stuff.
-    - But they also need to work together anyway...

 - `Board` class, `Piece` class and `Coordinate` class
     - Model classes to store game status, with levels